nrc-cnrc/gramble/README.md

     gramble sample examples/helloworld.csv -n 10

-Note: Users in a managed Windows environment may have trouble installing the `gramble` command because it requires a symbolic link.
-If you run into this, run `npm install` as an adminstrator.

-If you do not have administrator privileges, you can get the same result by running:

-    node packages/gramble-cli/bin/index.js generate examples/helloworld.csv

-### Testing
+### Running the Gramble tests

     npm test

-### Adding new dependencies

-    npx lerna add <package> path/to/subpackage

 Copyright
 ---------

-All files in this repository are **Copyright (C) 2020 National Research Council Canada.**
+All files in this repository are **Copyright © 2020 National Research Council Canada.**

 License
 -------